ilarsf/aarc_lts/_includes/textbook/Part2-ForTheLearner.md

 ⚠️ **Common Mistake:** Rushing the recovery, especially bending the knees before the arms are away and the body is pivoted forward, is a very common beginner error.
 Focus on the "Arms -> Body -> Legs" sequence.

-### Getting In and Out of the Boat Safely
+### Getting In & Out of the Boat Safely

-Handling the boat at the dock requires care and balance.
-You'll practice this extensively in Session 1.
+#### 1. Dock‑side Preparation
+- **Hand on dock:** Keep one hand on the dock or gunwale at all times during prep.
+- **Install dock‑side oar first:** Slide the oar into the dock‑side oarlock and close the gate fully.
+- **Fit outside (river‑side) oar:** Insert it, close the gate, and keep the blade alongside the shell—do **not** extend until the coach calls “Extend.”
+- **Weight placement:** Bear weight only on the half of the boat nearest the dock.

-* **Preparation:** Place oars in the oarlocks first before bringing the boat to the dock.
+- **Snug the shell:** Pull both oar handles slightly inboard so the boat sits stable against the dock.

-* **Listen:** Pay attention to dock commands from your coach (e.g., "Hands on").
-* **One Hand Rule:** Always try to keep one hand on the dock and one hand on the boat handle/gunwale when stepping in or out.
-* **Weight Low & Centered:** Keep your weight low and centered over the boat as you step in.
-Avoid standing straight up quickly.
-* **Stepping In:** Step onto the boat's center line (near the foot stretchers), not off to one side.
-Lower yourself onto the seat carefully.
-* **Getting Out:** Reverse the process.
-Bring one hand to the dock, keep weight low, and step out onto the dock carefully.
-* **Go Slow:** Rushing leads to instability.
-Remember the coach's cue: "Slow is smooth, smooth is fast".
+#### 2. Boarding
+- **Coach cues:** Listen for commands such as “Hands on” and “Extend the outside oar.”
+- **One‑hand rule:** Maintain one hand on the dock or gunwale; the other hand controls both oar handles, blades feathered for balance.
+- **Low center of gravity:** Bend knees, stay low, and avoid straightening abruptly.
+- **Centerline step:** Place your foot on the centerline near the foot stretcher, then lower smoothly onto the seat.
+- **Smooth pace:** “Slow is smooth, smooth is fast”—move deliberately throughout.

+#### 3. Exiting
+- **Reverse sequence:** Hand to dock → stay low → step onto dock.
+- **Pull in outside oar:** With both feet on the dock and the boat stable, draw the outside (river‑side) oar inboard.
+- **Remove oars:** Lift each oar out of its oarlock — outside first, then dock‑side.
+- **Deliberate motions:** Keep movements controlled to maintain balance.

-*At AARC, we launch and land downstream.
-Your coach will demonstrate the specific technique for safely managing the boat in the current during launch and landing.*
+*At AARC we launch and land downstream.
+Your coach will demonstrate the specific technique for managing current during launch and landing.*

 ![Placeholder: Photos showing steps for getting in and out of the boat at the dock](placeholder)